jeremt/jeremt.github.com/pages/cv.md

 Jobs
 ----

+### C++/Python developer at Stupeflix - from September 2013

+Stupeflix is a french startup which provide a web service and an iPhone application to create customized videos.
+The Stupeflix engine use XML and Binary files on iPhone to compile videos.
+The engine is based on OpenSceneGraph C++ library and its python binding.

+I'm currently doing my partime job at Stupeflix for my Epitech thrid year.
+I work on themes creation using the python binding and some C++ tools to improve Stupeflix engine features.

 ### C/Php teaching assistant - Mars 2013

 The ETNA (École des technologies numériques appliquées) is a French private university in computer science.
 ETNA's students can prepare major certifications (Microsoft, Cisco Systems, Oracle) and two specializations are available: software development or system and computer network.